jonahvsweb/touchpoint-js/README.md

 TouchPoint is customizable.
 There are a number of options that you have access to to customize the look for your needs.
 It's important that these options be defined before you initialize TouchPoint with `TouchPoint.init()`.
 Otherwise, your updates won't show.

 #### Color
 Change the default color of TouchPoint.
 Any valid CSS color can be used.

-Default: '#FFF'
+Default value: `'#FFF'`
 ```html
 TouchPoint.color = 'red';
 ```